Child Safety

 OPH recommends that residents buy and use an effective and safe sunscreen.
 Look for:

-If you would like to choose a sunscreen that has been laboratory tested by the Canadian Dermatology Association (CDA), please visit their website for a list of approved sunscreens.
+Visit the Canadian Dermatology Association’s website for a list of laboratory tested and approved sunscreens.
 Test results must prove that the product:

 Keeping children safe during hot weather |